The UV Editor is used for editing UV maps, which describe how a 2D image should be mapped onto a 3D object.

 - Sticky Selection Mode

-Option to automatically expand selection.
+Which other vertices to select automatically.
 See Sticky Selection Mode for more details.

 Tools for controlling how the content is displayed in the editor.
 See Navigating.